brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-10-designing-the-cover.md

 ![Profile picture]({{ site.baseurl }}/assets/images/reference.png)

-I want to be able to shine light through all of areas my brother has hightlighted in pink, as well as the background behind Rathet.
+I want to be able to shine light through all of areas my brother has highlighted in pink, as well as the background behind Rathet.

 After spending some on Google, I was able to find the original image.
 I wanted to make sure the orientation and details matched as closely to the above image as possible: